-- 1. Identify which tools are most appropriate at different scales and answer different questions related to: - a.
-Watershed characterization (soil surveys, land use, relationships among land use and nutrient concentrations/loads, biotic metrics, etc.). - b.
-Management practice effectiveness and nutrient reductions, e.g. different combinations of BMPs at different locations within selected watersheds. - c.
+- 1. Identify which tools are most appropriate at different scales and answer questions related to: - Watershed characterization (soil surveys, land use, relationships among land use and nutrient concentrations/loads, biotic metrics, etc.). - b.
+Management practice effectiveness and nutrient reductions, e.g., different combinations of BMPs at different locations within selected watersheds. - c.
 Projected land use changes, development, etc. and associated nutrient loading changes. - d.
-Tools previously or currently being used to predict water quality in MS coastal streams and estuaries (e.g. St. Louis Bay model). - e.
 Identification of critical monitoring locations. - 2.
-Select those tools that are applicable for the types of watersheds and waterbodies in the coastal areas, and the questions to be answered. - a.
-For smaller, well-characterized watersheds, use geographical information systems (GIS) mapping capabilities with knowledgeable stakeholders and best professional judgment to locate management practices. - b.
-For larger, more diverse watersheds, consider using quantitative models, including the Mississippi Watershed Characterization and Ranking Tools, for targeting the location of management practices in reducing nutrients. - c.
-As a general rule, use all the tools that are applicable within time and budget constraints.
-Get confirmations from multiple tools.
+Identify tools previously or currently being used to predict water quality in the watershed. - 3.
+Develop an inventory of the models applicable in Mississippi and incorporate links to these models in the GOMA Nutrient Reduction Decision Support Tool Box. - a.
+Include agricultural models (ANNAGNPS) as well as watershed models in the inventory (e.g., SWAT). - b.
+Include urban and stormwater models (SWMM, STORM) for MS4 and stormwater runoff. - 4.
+Select those tools that are applicable for the types of